stbnrivas/dataModels/specs/KeyPerformanceIndicator/doc/spec.md

 -   `kpiValue` :

-    -   Attribute type: It can be of any type.
+    -   Attribute type: Property.
+It can be of any type.
     -   Attribute metadata:
         -   `timestamp`: Timestamp when the last update of the attribute happened.